Bobby Rahal: Racing career

 In 1982, Rahal entered the CART Indy car series with the Truesports team, winning two races and finishing second in the championship behind Rick Mears.
 He continued racing for Truesports through the 1988 season, winning at least one race every year.
 In 1986, Rahal dramatically passed Kevin Cogan on a restart with two laps to go to win the Indianapolis 500, only days before his team owner, Jim Trueman died of cancer.
 Later that year, Rahal won his first CART championship, and successfully defended it the following year.

 In 1988, Rahal won the last race the Truesports team ever won, the Quaker State 500 at Pocono, the first and only Indy car victory for the Judd engine.

 During his CART career, Rahal also won races in IMSA and IROC.
 By 1989, Rahal had ended his occasional forays into sports car racing and focused solely on CART.
 He moved over to the Kraco race team, but this association produced only two wins over three seasons.

 Rahal competed in one NASCAR race in his career.
-In November 1984 he drove the 7-11 sponsored Wood Brothers No. 21 Ford (substituting for Buddy Baker) to a 40th-place finish in the Winston Western 500 at Riverside International Speedway, completing only 44 laps before breaking a rear end gear.
+In November 1984, he drove the 7-11 sponsored Wood Brothers Racing No. 21 Ford (substituting for Buddy Baker) to a 40th-place finish in the Winston Western 500 at Riverside International Speedway, completing only 44 laps before breaking a rear end gear.